femitech/Covid-19-Impact-On-Airport-Traffic-Analysis-Using-Power-Bi/README.md

-# COVID-19 Impact on Airport Traffic Analysis.
+# COVID-19 Impact on Airport Traffic Analysis Using Power BI
 ## Project Overview:
 This project aims to analyze the impact of the COVID-19 pandemic on airport traffic using Power BI.
 The analysis focuses on understanding trends, identifying patterns, and providing actionable insights to stakeholders